 GIRLS' BASKETBALL (cont'd) PLAY-OFFS (cont'd) Division I and Division II champions will be declared and will receive a trophy and appropriate awards.
-For championship finals, the host school shall set the game times to be no earlier than 12pm and no later than 8pm start times in consecutive 2 hour time slots.
-Games will be played at the highest ranking senior school.
+Division I and II championship finals will be hosted at Laurentian University at 1pm and 3pm on Friday and Saturday.
+Should Laurentian not be available, the senior highest ranking school will host and will set the start times.
 Should that site be unavailable, not meet sport governing body specifications or not be able to accommodate spectators, then the championship games will be played at the site of the other finalist.
 Should either of these locations be unavailable, then the higher ranked team shall secure another appropriate high school site.
 If the higher ranked team is unable to access a site, the convener shall secure a neutral high school site.
 HOSTING PLAY- OFFS School responsibilities when hosting the basketball championship: 1.
 Teacher supervision for spectators.
 2. Physical preparation of the gym (safety, first aid, benches, bleachers, etc.) 3.
 Music for warm-up.
 4. Trained minor officials.
 5. Microphone and presentation table for convener.
 6. Custodian being available.
 AWARDS Refer to the Constitution - Article XIV, Page 14 (b).
 OFFICIALS Major officials will be provided by the referee-in-chief.
 Minor officials (timekeepers, scorers and shot clock operators) will be provided by the home school for all league and play-off games.
-In the event that only one official reports to do a game, after a fifteen minute waiting period from the scheduled start time, the game should be cancelled unless both officials report to do the game.
+In the event that only one official reports for a game, after a fifteen minute waiting period from the scheduled start time, the game should be cancelled unless both officials report to do the game.
 No game will be officiated with only one official present.
 RULES Rules will be as per OFSAA playing regulations, with the exception of the rule dealing with the home team having to wear white uniforms and the rule for maximum number of players on a roster.